Fees and Funding

 The Royal Drawing School is committed to offering an alternative way to fund postgraduate education, helping students avoid significantly adding to any existing student debt.
 Every applicant offered a place on The Drawing Year receives a full scholarship and has their tuition fees paid for the year; this does not have to be repaid.
 The scholarship covers all courses, tutorials, forums and lectures as well as some study trips and a studio space.
 In addition, The Drawing Year offers a significant amount of contact time with tutors as well as providing working opportunities for alumni after graduation.

 The course is structured to allow students to work part-time, in the evenings and at weekends, to assist them in covering their London living costs.

 Grants and bursaries

-There are a number of grant-making trusts through which past Drawing Year students have had success in obtaining extra funding, and the School supports students as best it can by assisting with any applications.
+There are also a number of external grant-making trusts through which past Drawing Year students have had success in obtaining extra funding, and the School supports students as best it can by assisting with any applications.

 Drawing Year students receive discounts at most major London art shops.
 Students also receive free entry to all Royal Academy exhibitions.